ndy40/dj-notification/.junie/guidelines.md

 - Running locally
   - Server: python manage.py runserver (hot reloading enabled by Django).
   - Creates/uses db.sqlite3.
 Avoid committing large local DB changes; tests do not depend on dev DB.
+- To run django migration commands, reference the scripts in bin/migrate.sh and bin/makemigrations.sh

 4) Notes for CI/CD (if added later)
 - Use Python 3.13 runners.